NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   ```
     - Non-transfer effects require item targets (dnd5e) --> Enabled
     - Use the DAE active effect config sheet --> Enabled
+    - Expire timed effects in real time --> Disabled ([About Time](https://foundryvtt.com/packages/about-time/) is installed, so this field isn't used)
+    - Include active effects in special traits display --> Disabled
     - Allow players to see details of effects --> Edit
     - Use ability save field when rolling ability saves --> Enabled
     - Auto calculate armor class --> Enabled